drrobotnik/jetpack-widget-visibility-extended/trunk/README.txt

 = What do I need to do to add options or fields within my theme/plugin =

-I recommend downloading the "Jetpack Widget Visibility - Query Args" and "Jetpack Widget Visiblity - WPML Languages" companion plugins in order to mimic how they apply additional options/fields.
+I recommend downloading the "Jetpack Widget Visibility - Query Args" and "Jetpack Widget Visibility - WPML Languages" companion plugins in order to mimic how they apply additional options/fields.

 == Screenshots ==